kuschanton/twilio-frontline-sso/README.md

 8. Quick test to see if you have done it correctly until here.
 Open Chrome and check if you can visit your `https://xxxxxx.twil.io/sso/saml` - Change the `xxxxxx` to your environment that was displayed in your Terminal from **step 7** above.
 You should see an error `ERR_REDIRECT_FLOW_BAD_ARGS`.
 For now, this means: **Success until here!**

 9. Now go to [Frontline SSO configuration](https://console.twilio.com/us1/develop/frontline/manage/single-sign-on?frameUrl=%2Fconsole%2Ffrontline%2Fsso%3Fx-target-region%3Dus1) to configure the SSO you just deployed with Frontline.
 Configure with the values below:
+   - `Workspace ID`: Be creative and come up with something :)
    - `IDENTITY PROVIDER ISSUER`: `https://xxxxxx.twil.io/sso/saml`
    - `SSO URL`: `https://xxxxxx.twil.io/sso/saml`
    - `X.509 CERTIFICATE`: Put the content of `./src/assets/publickey.private.cer` there.